rstacruz/gemist/README.md

 # Gemist
 #### An extremely minimal solution to gem isolation

+## Why?

+Because the world doesn't need Bundler for gem management when Rubygems can do it already.
+Let me show you what I mean:

 ## Getting started

 Make a file in your project called `Gemfile`.